-pr - Convert Text Files For Printing
+pr - Convert Text Files for Printing

 We looked at pr a little in the previous chapter.
 Now we will examine some of its many options used in conjunction with printing.
 In our history of printing, we saw how character-based printers use monospaced fonts, resulting in fixed numbers of characters per line and lines per page. pr is used to adjust text to fit on a specific page size, with optional page headers and margins.
-Here is a summary of its most commonly used options:
+Table 22-1 summarizes its most commonly used options.